 Don’t get me wrong, putting the technology away and focusing on family and friends is a very, very good idea.
 You have to do it.
-The basket and the scale and anything else related to work just has to be put away sometimes.
+The basket and the scale and anything else related to work just have to be put away sometimes.
 Don’t use work as an excuse to avoid family, friends and exercise.
 That is not what this post is about.
-This post is not a license to pay less attention, work when you should be with your kids and so on.
+This post is not a license to pay less attention to your spouse or work when you should be with your kids.
 You have to use your brain and your gut to make sure you aren’t allowing your business to always be number one.
 But think of the basket instead of the scale.
 Weave it all together in a healthy, shared way.

 Perhaps you’ll find that elusive balance you sought in the first place.